algolia/instantsearch/docgen/src/guide/Multi index.md

 ---
-title: Multiple InstantSearch
+title: Multi index
+mainTitle: Guide
-layout: guide.pug
+layout: main.pug
 category: guide
-navWeight: 200
+navWeight: 50
 ---

 You can use multiple `<InstantSearch/>` instances for cases like: